ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

     ![CLI Preview of Service Chain Number](./assets/S-1-figure-20.png){ .off-glb }
     !!! note
     The service-chain number is a critical identifier used to link the service chain definition to the appropriate policy, ensuring that traffic is processed through the configured service chain as intended.
-20. After finalizing the configuration, click Cancel to exit the current screen and then click Deploy to initiate the deployment process.
-Once the deployment is triggered, navigate to the View Deployment Status section to monitor the progress.
-Wait until the deployment status indicates Success, confirming that the configuration has been successfully applied to the relevant devices.
+20. After finalizing the configuration, click **Cancel** to exit the current screen and then click **Deploy** to initiate the deployment process.
+Once the deployment is triggered, navigate to the **View Deployment Status** section to monitor the progress.
+Wait until the deployment status indicates **<font color="green">Success</font>**, confirming that the configuration has been successfully applied to the relevant devices.
      ![CLI Preview of Service Chain Number](./assets/S-1-figure-21.png){ .off-glb }